Table of contents

 Alternatively, state that subletting is allowed only with your explicit permission.
 That way, you have more control over who can stay in your rental and for how long.
 When creating your subletting policy, consider the following:

-As with stolen rental listings, you can also create an alert to receive emails when your rental property’s address appears in Google Search results.
+You can also create an alert to receive emails when your rental property’s address appears in Google Search results.
 If it does, it could be that your tenant is advertising your rental for subletting.
-You can also sign up for a service like SubletAlert, which notifies you when a tenant sublets your property on Airbnb and similar platforms.
+Alternatively, services like SubletAlert notify you when a tenant sublets your property on Airbnb and similar platforms.

 Regular inspections are another effective way to prevent or detect illegal subletting in your rental property.
 You can even do surprise visits, provided you give your tenant proper notice before entering.